 Step 4 - Connect to netflix.com.
 The interface should switch to English and show US content.
 To verify: search "The Office US" in the search bar - the original version should appear with its 9 seasons (in France, only the shortened FR version is listed).
 You can also search "Brooklyn Nine-Nine" which is no longer available in France.

-Step 5 — If the catalog stays French despite active VPN, execute in order: (a) close the tab, (b) clear netflix.com cookies again, (c) switch VPN server within the same US region (e.g., move from New York to Atlanta), (d) reopen a new private browsing tab, (e) connect again.
-This procedure resolves 80% of initial blocking cases.
+Step 5 - If the catalog stays French despite active VPN, execute in order: (a) close the tab, (b) clear netflix.com cookies again, (c) switch VPN server within the same US region (e.g., move from New York to Atlanta), (d) reopen a new private browsing tab, (e) connect again.
+This procedure clears most initial blocking cases.

 The pitfall to avoid: the generic "Streaming" server

 Several VPNs (NordVPN, ExpressVPN, Surfshark) offer servers labeled "Streaming" or "Smart Streaming" in their interface, presented as optimized for Netflix.
-Don't use them.
-Our finding across 47 test sessions: these labeled servers show only 45% success rate, vs 95% for regular servers in a major city.
+In practice, these overloaded servers can be less reliable than a regular server in a major city - it's worth testing both.

 The reason is mechanical.
 These "Streaming" servers concentrate streaming usage instead of distributing it, making them visible to Netflix's behavioral detection (hundreds of simultaneous HD sessions from a single IP).
 Netflix blocklists them as priority.
 Generalist servers in a major city receive a mix of usage (browsing, streaming, gaming, remote work), resembling a standard American residential line profile, and pass much better.

-In the 5% of cases where the procedure fails despite full application, three ordered actions resolve nearly all remaining cases.
+In the cases where the procedure fails despite full application, three ordered actions resolve the large majority of remaining cases.

-First action — immediately change server within the same US region.
-That specific IP is blocklisted at this moment, not the entire VPN pool.
+First action - immediately change server within the same US region.
+Often it's just that specific IP that is blocklisted at this moment, not the entire VPN pool.
 Move from New York to Atlanta, or from Atlanta to Miami.
-On NordVPN, the "Reconnect" button isn't enough — you must explicitly pick another server in the US list.
-This action resolves 70% of remaining failure cases.
+On NordVPN, the "Reconnect" button isn't enough - you must explicitly pick another server in the US list.
+This is the action that unblocks most often.

-Third action — temporarily switch to a competitor VPN.
+Third action - temporarily switch to a competitor VPN.
 If you've subscribed to ExpressVPN or Surfshark's 30-day guarantee in parallel, you can use them as backup.
-If you have only one VPN, wait 2-3 hours before retrying — NordVPN's IP pool rotates and re-circulates non-blocklisted IPs.
-Resolves the remaining 15% of cases.
+If you have only one VPN, wait a few hours before retrying - the IP pool rotates and re-circulates non-blocklisted IPs.

 If truly nothing works: try from the native Netflix mobile app (iOS or Android) on the phone connected to home Wi-Fi with active VPN, or from an Apple TV / Fire TV box where the VPN runs at the router level.
 Native apps have fewer leak channels (no WebRTC, no third-party extensions) and pass when the browser fails.